sammybayar/IDEA_120/week_05/PROJECT_1.md

 ## Setting up GitHub Pages

 1. Create a new repository in your Github account, and name it "PROJECT_1_YOUR_USERNAME."
 2. Use [this guide to create a new GitHub pages repository](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site).
-Stop when you get to the "Creating your site" header
+Stop when you get to the "Creating your site" header.
-3. Create two new files in your repository, and save the first as "index.html" and the second as "style.css."
+3. Create two new files in your repository, and save the first as "index.html" ([there's a sample file here](https://github.com/UICIDEAS/IDEA_120/blob/Spring2024/website_demo/index.html)) and the second as "style.css."
 Make sure they are in the main folder of your new repository.
-Use what you learned in the [HTML Tutorial](https://www.w3schools.com/html/default.asp) and [CSS Tutorial](https://www.w3schools.com/css/default.asp) to do Step 4 and 5 from the project description above
+Use what you learned in the [HTML Tutorial](https://www.w3schools.com/html/default.asp) and [CSS Tutorial](https://www.w3schools.com/css/default.asp) to do Step 4 and 5 from the project description above.

 ## If you need one-on-one help